Azure-Samples/azure-samples-net-management/samples/network/manage-ip-address/README.md

 description: "This code samples will show you how to manage ip address using Azure SDK for .NET."
 urlFragment: network-manage-ip-address
 ---
-# Getting started - Managing IP Addess using Azure .NET SDK
+# Getting started - Managing IP Address using Azure .NET SDK

-This code sample will show you how to manage IP Addess using Azure SDK for .NET.
+This code sample will show you how to manage IP Address using Azure SDK for .NET.

 ## Features